Healthcare Master's: Guide for Indian Students

 For Indian students looking for a degree that combines academic rigour, practical experience, and international recognition, Kent Business School offers one of the most compelling choices in healthcare management.

-FAQs for Indian students
+FAQs for Indian applicants

-Yes, many universities offer backlog-accepted healthcare master's UK pathways, including Kent.
+Yes, many universities offer backlog-accepted healthcare Master's UK pathways, including Kent.

-Typically, 55–60% is the minimum percentage for a healthcare master's UK entry.
+Typically, 55–60% is the minimum percentage for a healthcare Master's UK entry.

 Some universities (including Kent) allow healthcare management without IELTS UK admission if your bachelor’s was taught fully in English.